What do Barn Owls eat?

 Where do Barn Owls hunt?

 Barn Owls hunt where prey is most abundant.
 Rough grassland provides small mammals with plenty of cover which allows their numbers to really build up!
 Field Voles create burrows through the thick litter layer at the base of rough grassland and emerge through little holes to graze on the surface.
 Vole holes are easiest to spot between November and March.
 During the summer, crops and hay meadows can also be good hunting grounds and in bad weather Barn Owls will often hunt in and around farm buildings.
 In Ireland, where Barn Owls are more dependent on mice, they often hunt along hedgerows as shown in the GPS tracking video from Birdwatch Ireland.
 However, in Britain, permanent rough grassland is by far the best habitat.
-Watch the video below to see why it’s so good for Barn Owls.
+Watch the video below to see why it’s so good for Barn Owls and see how to create it.

 Barn Owls have excellent adaptations for successful hunting and learn to do so almost entirely by their own instincts when they are 8-14 weeks old.
 They are generally most active at dusk and dawn, typically leaving their roost site and ‘commuting’ across unsuitable habitat to reach a favoured hunting area such as a patch of rough grassland.
 See pictures of Barn Owls hunting at dusk and dawn.
 Relying mostly on sound to locate prey, they fly low (up to about 3 metres) and slowly, back and forth across suitable habitat until they hear a small mammal below.
 Before pouncing, they will often hover, waiting for the perfect moment, although sometimes a Barn Owl will fly along and then suddenly drop straight into the grass.